zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## <font color="#4974a5">News</font>

+- <ins>[2026.03]</ins> Our paper on explanation-guided adversarial attacks against BCSD models has been accepted by FSE'26!
 - <ins>[2025.07]</ins> Our paper on Android app unpacking has been accepted by TIFS!
 - <ins>[2025.06]</ins> Our paper on JavaScript engine fuzzing has been accepted by ICSE'26.
 Congrats!
 - <ins>[2025.03]</ins> Our paper on POI patch generation has been accepted by SP'25.
 Congrats!
 - <ins>[2024.10]</ins> Our CCS'24 paper received the Distinguished Paper Award!
-- <ins>[2024.09]</ins> Our paper on Android malware detection has been accepted by TIFS.
-Congrats!

 ## <font color="#4974a5">Services</font>

 **Teaching**
-- Software Security, _Spring 2024, 2025_
+- Software Security, _Spring 2024, 2025, 2026_
 - Introduction to Cyber Security (Part I. Network Security), _Spring 2024, 2025_
 - Object-oriented Programming in C++, _Fall 2024, 2025_

 **Conference Program Committee Member**
-- FUZZING Workshop 2026 (Co-located with NDSS'26)
+- FUZZING Workshop 2026 (Co-located with NDSS 2026)
 - The Network and Distributed System Security Symposium (_NDSS 2025_)
 - IEEE/ACM International Conference on Software Engineering (_ICSE 2025_)
 - International Symposium on Software Testing and Analysis (_ISSTA 2024_)